yashgolwara/Codechef/README.md

 Codechef
 ========

-solutoins to some codehef contests
+solutoins to some codechef contests